 Features

-• The script produces a collection of basic figures with different plot types and different features:
+- The template produces a collection of basic figures with different plot types and different features:

-• On a Mac, the figures can easily be annotated with Keynote.
+- On a Mac, the figures can easily be annotated with Keynote.
 This procedure is more user friendly, and more flexible, than annotating the figures directly in MATLAB.
-The Keynote file figures.key illustrates how to annotate the figures produced by the script.
+The Keynote file

 General principles

-The default figures produced by MATLAB do not look particularly good, especially once they are inserted in a paper or presentation.
+The default figures produced by MATLAB do not look particularly good, especially once they are inserted in papers or presentations.
 The lines are too thin, the font size is too small, the color palette has been overused, and so on.
 As a result, they do not convey information as effectively as they could.

-The goal of this script is to produce figures that can be easily inserted into papers and presentations and that convey information effectively.
-The script attempts to follow the data visualization best practices developed by Edward Tufte in The Visual Display of Quantitative Information .
+The goal of this template is to produce figures that can be easily inserted into papers and presentations and that convey information effectively.
+The template attempts to follow the data visualization best practices developed by Edward Tufte in The Visual Display of Quantitative Information .
 This book is the classic reference on statistical graphics, charts, and tables.
 Using many examples, it explains how to display data for precise, effective, and quick analysis.
-One of the main message of the book is to maximize the data-ink ratio—that is, to reduce as much as possible ink that does not convey information.
+One of the main message of the book is to maximize the data-ink ratio—that is, to minimize as much as possible ink that does not convey information.

 Font type